 The blog post also mentions, “The PS5 September Update adds support for players to experience 3D audio through their built-in TV speakers.”
 This feature was available to the players already but its function was limited to headsets only.
 This feature comes with the ability to transform standard two-channel TV speaker audio into 3D audio.

-One of the best features that will be available to the players after the update is that the players now can expand their storage capacity with an M.2 SSD.
+One of the best features that will be available to the players after the update is that the players can now expand their storage capacity with an M.2 SSD.
 Moreover, the players can choose to play games (PS4 or PS5) directly from the M.2 SSD.